joaoafigueira/crud-java/README.md

-# Simple crud in java - In production
+# Simple crud in java

-This is a web crud to help new programmers studying java, only using java and jstl.
+This is a web crud to help new programmers studying java.

+- Apache version: 9.0 or higher.